Mason Leak

 Areas to Improve

-• Pass Rush Technique: Currently lacks a refined pass-rush plan and relies heavily on his athletic ability.
-He will need to develop a wider array of moves, including hand-fighting techniques and counter-moves, to consistently beat more advanced offensive tackles.
+• **Pass Rush Technique:** Currently relies heavily on his athleticism and bull rush.
+He needs to develop a more diverse pass-rush plan, including counter moves, hand-fighting techniques, and a more refined get-off to consistently beat collegiate offensive tackles.

 College Projection